 - Is used for commercial purposes, including marketing products or services not approved by Chalmers, or that

 - Otherwise disrupts the computer systems of Chalmers.

 In using the Chalmers computer systems, students should take into consideration the good name, standing and reputation of Chalmers.

 Personal data are treated by Chalmers in accordance with existing laws and regulations within the scope of its educational and research activities.
 Such data include items like names, addresses, civic registration numbers, e-mail addresses and study-related information.

-- Users are responsible for keeping informed on an ongoing basis about the current directions for using the IT resources of Chalmers, including the specific local regulations for using the IT resources of the various departments and other academic bodies of the university.
+- Users are responsible for keeping informed on an ongoing basis about the current directions for using the IT resources of Chalmers, including the local regulations for using the IT resources at departments and other academic bodies of the university.

 The aim of the Internet is to be used for data searches, communications and other relevant purposes consistent with the mission of Chalmers:

 - It is prohibited to access websites with pornographical, racist or other content that may elicit offence.

 - Use caution in downloading computer programmes and files since you always run the risk of encountering malicious software (“malware”).
 Contact the Chalmers Service Desk if you are uncertain of how to proceed.

 - You are not allowed to handle materials protected by copyright without explicit permission.
 Contact the Service Desk in the case of uncertainty.
 Examples include copying, saving, downloading or uploading, printing or distributing copyrighted materials.